New York Tickets

 Non-flash photography for personal use is generally permitted in the museum’s public spaces.
 However, specific exhibitions may have restrictions, so check for any signage or guidelines at the entrance of galleries.

-Is the museum accessible to all visitors?
+Is the museum wheelchair accessible?

 Yes, the Whitney Museum is committed to accessibility.
 The building is designed to be fully accessible, with features such as ramps, elevators, and accessible restrooms.
 The museum also offers assistive listening devices, guided tours for visitors with disabilities, and materials in various formats to accommodate different needs.